Yoona8/frontend-curriculum/notes/angular.md

 <summary>How does ngDoCheck() work and when do you use it?</summary>

 - detect and act upon changes that Angular can't or won't detect on its own
+- monitor changes that occur where `ngOnChanges()` won't catch them
+- extremely expensive hook - called with enormous frequency - after every change detection cycle no matter where the change occurred
+- most of these initial checks are triggered by Angular's first rendering of unrelated data elsewhere on the page (just moving the cursor into another `<input>` triggers a call, relatively few calls reveal actual changes to data)
+- if you use this hook, your implementation must be extremely lightweight or the user experience suffers

 </details>